Skip to content

 How do you use power words?

 There are a lot of different ways that you can use power words.
 How you decide to use them for your own content will all depend on what you’re looking for as a response from your audience.
 Want them to purchase a product?
-Sign up to a newsletter?
+Sign up for a newsletter?
 Contact you directly?
 Putting just the right power words to any of these can persuade them to do it in no time at all!

 Single power words can do a lot, but when you put them together in groups, they’re often even better.
 We’d call these “power phrases”, and you’ll realise how much they’re used in marketing (as well as SEO and copywriting in general) when you notice they’re little terms and expressions like “limited offer” and “free delivery”.
 Hidden in plain sight, right?